proves ‘farm’ and ‘chic’ indeed can co-exist,

 (A white painted 4-poster would maybe have been ‘the expected’ here.)

-Here’s the exact sofa Sarah Richardson put in her own home!
+Here’s a White Slipcovered Sofa Sarah Richardson put in her own home!

 8.Burnt orange, apricot, and garnet